-- First make the biscuit base.
-Put the digestive biscuits in a resealable plastic food bag and crush with a rolling pin until you have crumbs.
+First make the biscuit base.
+Put the digestive biscuits in a resealable plastic food bag and crush with a rolling pin until you have fine crumbs.

-- Put the butter and chocolate in a heatproof bowl over a pan of boiling water and gently heat until both the butter and chocolate have melted.
+Put the butter and chocolate in a heatproof bowl and either in the microwave or carefully on the hob, gently heat until both the butter and chocolate have melted.
 Allow to cool for 5 minutes.

 In a second bowl whisk together the eggs and egg yolk with an electric whisk until pale then gently fold in the chocolate mix followed by the mixed spice and figs.